-I am sure most of you had a shot of Tequila at least once in your life.
+I am sure that most of you had a shot of at least one of the different types of Tequila at least once.
 And some probably might have had a few more than that - including me.

 That's hardly surprising, considering Tequila is one of the most popular spirits in the world.

-To put the popularity of Tequila into perspective, in 2020, Mexico exported more than 270 million liters of Tequila worldwide.
+To give the popularity of Tequila a face, in 2020, Mexico exported more than 270 million liters of Tequila worldwide.
 The majority of it went straight to its neighbor, the US.

 However, not all Tequilas are the same.
 There are two different classes and seven different types of Tequila.
 But first, a short introduction to Tequila in general.

 What is Tequila?

 Tequila is a distilled spirit from Mexico.
 It's a specific type of Mezcal and can be produced only in a few Mexican states.
 Similar to top-shelf alcoholic beverages Champagne, Tequila is strongly regulated.